Diane Keaton: 1980–1989: Established actress and continued acclaim

-1990s
+1990–1999: Mature roles and reunion with Woody Allen

-By the 1990s Keaton had established herself as one of the most popular and versatile actors in Hollywood.
+By the 1990s, Keaton had established herself as one of the most popular and versatile actresses in Hollywood.
 She shifted to more mature roles, frequently playing matriarchs of middle-class families.
 Of her role choices and avoidance of becoming typecast, she said: "Most often a particular role does you some good and Bang!
 You have loads of offers, all of them for similar roles ...
 I have tried to break away from the usual roles and have tried my hand at several things."